tezos-checker/checker/docs/spec/liquidation-auction.rst

 Then we start an auction.
 An auction has minimum_bid value that is a function of current time and the latest bid.

-Every bid should be at least of ``minimum_bid`` amount of kit.
-Bidding process returns a bid token that can be sent back to claim either the bid itself when beaten, or the result of an auction (details will follow for this case).
+Every bid should be of at least ``minimum_bid`` amount of kit.
+The bidding process debits the bid's kit from the contract's kit ledger and credits back the kit of the previously winning bid if one exists.

-The latest bid always becomes ``leading_bid``.
-If a bid is not a leading bid of any current or past auction, they can be claimed back.

 The auction is initially a **descending** auction, with the minimum bid calculated as: